Aaah… the question dreaded by web designer and client alike: “How much does a website reeeeeally cost?”.

 Sounds crazy, right?

-This is exactly why we don’t offer websites for $250.
-You’re better off doing it yourself and booking a training session so you can do it better than Stan ever could.
+This is exactly why I don’t offer websites for $250.
+You’re better off doing it yourself and booking a course so you can do it better than Stan ever could.

 Templates vs. Custom design